matthiask/406.ch/posts/20231018-weeknotes.md

 slower method of writing.
 This actually isn't an idea I had myself, but I don't remember where I got it from.

+## Zero-based versioning: Good or bad?

+I discovered [ZeroVer](https://0ver.org/) sometime in the last few days.
+I have many many Django packages with zero-based versions.
+Some of them have been used in production for years now.
+I sometimes wonder if staying with `0.` is unprofessional and I should just release 1.0 and be done with it or if it doesn't really matter at all.

+If I evaluate software packages more often than not I don't look at the version number or the version numbering scheme (except when a package is still using `0.0.`) when deciding whether to rely on it or not.
+The documentation and the code itself are much more important to me.

 ## Releases

 I haven't uploaded any releases in the last 14 days.
 That's good: I'm one of